 For PTSD symptoms

-What are trauma-focussed therapies?
+What are trauma focussed therapies?
 Eye Movement Desensitisation and Reprocessing (EMDR) therapy and other trauma-focussed therapies are generally beneficial for patients with post-traumatic stress disorder (PTSD).
 They are also currently being investigated in patients with other diagnoses who have had exposure to traumatic events.
 EMDR therapy involves identifying past events that are causing dysfunction, identifying current circumstances that elicit distress, and desensitising internal and external triggers.
 During EMDR therapy, patients attend to the emotionally disturbing material in brief sequential doses while simultaneously focusing on an external stimulus, usually therapist-directed lateral eye movements.
-The therapist may teach the patient a variety of…
+The therapist may teach the patient a variety…

 For weight gain